-The Health Service System administers more than \$750 million in health and other benefits and provides wellness services to employees and retirees.
+The San Francisco Health Service System administers \$756-776 million in health and other benefits and provides well-being services to employees and retirees.
 Managing these responsibilities requires effective outstanding service to members.
-It also requires complex benefit vendor eligibility and premium reconciliation, financial oversight, vendor management, regulatory compliance, investment in wellness, and the expansion of technology infrastructure for data analytics.
+It also requires complex benefit vendor eligibility and premium reconciliation, financial oversight, vendor management, regulatory compliance, investment in well-being, and the expansion of technology infrastructure for data analytics.

 HSS is committed to delivering key initiatives related to departmental excellence.
-These include engaging HSS staff in wellness activities, expanding the knowledge and expertise of Benefits Analysts, implementing an internal reporting environment, and improving automation of benefits administration.
-Accomplishing these initiative will help ensure HSS can continue to deliver sustainable, quality health benefits and enhance the well-being of employees, retirees and their families in the future.
+These include engaging HSS staff in well-being activities, expanding the knowledge and expertise of Benefits Analysts, implementing an internal reporting environment, and improving automation of benefits administration.
+Accomplishing these initiatives will help ensure HSS can continue to deliver sustainable, quality health benefits and enhance the well-being of employees, retirees and their families in the future.

-Strive for excellence in member interactions and exceed industry standards:

-- Average call abandonment rate < 3% - Average speed to answer 90% in 30 seconds or less - Average lobby wait time 90% < 10 minutes - 90% of enrollment transactions processed within 2 business days - 95% of Open Enrollment transactions processed by October 31 - Ensure quality and accuracy of in-person member support - 99% resolution of member appeals within 60 days - Each staff member will receive annual HIPAA training.
+- Strive for excellence in member interactions and exceed industry standards: - Average call abandonment rate <3% - Average speed to answer 90% in 30 seconds or less - Average lobby wait time 90% < 10 minutes - 90% of enrollment transactions processed within 2 business days - 95% of Open Enrollment transactions processed by October 34 mid-November - Ensure quality and accuracy of in-person member support - 99% resolution of member appeals within 60 days - Each staff member will receive annual HIPAA training.
 This training will be extended to the Controller's staff in eMerge and PPSD, and to the Department of Human Resources.

-Maintain high accounting standards:
+• Maintain high accounting standards:

-- Ensure Error free annual trust fund audit - Develop annual budget that accurately projects financial needs of the department - Continuous improvement, documentation and standardized reporting of all billing processes, including member of delinquencies - Coordination all aspects of annual rate calculations and implementation for all employers and retirees
+- Ensure error-free annual trust fund audit - Develop annual budget that accurately projects financial needs of the department - Continuous improvement, documentation and standardized reporting of all billing processes, including member delinquencies - Coordination of all aspects of annual rate calculations and implementation for all employers and retirees